jules-lsm/jules-lsm.github.io/user_guide/doc/source/namelists/ancillaries.nml.rst

 .. nml:namelist:: URBAN_PROPERTIES

+.. nml:member:: read_list

+   :type: logical
+   :default: F

+   Switch controlling how ancillary file names are determined.

+   TRUE
+       Use list of file names; one per line for each of :nml:mem:`nvars`.
+Files in list cannot use :doc:`variable name templating </input/file-name-templating>`.

+   FALSE
+       Use a single file for variables or use variable name template.

+   For an example where :nml:mem:`read_list` = TRUE, please see the ``OASIS_RIVERS`` :ref:`Example of coupling request<example_coupling_request>`.

 .. nml:member:: file

    :type: character
    :default: None

-   The file to read urban properties from.
+   The file (or list of files) from which to read the urban properties.

+   If :nml:mem:`read_list` is TRUE, this is the file from which to read the list of file names; one per line for each of :nml:mem:`nvars` variables.
+The file names cannot use :doc:`variable name templating </input/file-name-templating>`.
+If :nml:mem:`use_file` is FALSE for a particular variable, the line may contain ''.

+   If :nml:mem:`read_list` is FALSE, this is the file or :doc:`file name template </input/file-name-templating>`.

-   If :nml:mem:`use_file` (see below) is FALSE for every variable, this will not be used.
+   If :nml:mem:`use_file` is FALSE for every variable, this will not be used.

-   This file name can use :doc:`variable name templating </input/file-name-templating>`.

 .. nml:member:: nvars